Zosmex/kankawee-cv/README.md

 **ZRCH CO., LTD., Bangkok, Thailand — Data Engineer**  <br>
   _October 2021 – Now_ :
-  Design data pipeline and data warehouse to store and analysis the Australian real estate data from partner agency in near real-time using AWS Lambda, AWS Redshift and AWS Kinesis.
+  - Design, implement, and maintain data pipelines and data warehouses to process the Australian and Norwegian real estate data in near real-time and store them in end-point databases for further use.
+  - Research new technical software or services to improve the pipeline
+  - Do the data support task for other team
+  - Assist data scientists in deploying machine learning models in our system.
   <br><br>

 **Equitable Education Fund, Bangkok, Thailand – Short contract** <br>